kevinlondon/kevinlondon.github.io/_posts/2023-05-01-senior-engineer-job-search-preparation.md

 ### Determine What You Want

-I recommend working through the guidance in https://www.jobsearch.dev/ to determine what you'd like from your next role.
+I recommend working through the guidance on [jobsearch.dev](https://www.jobsearch.dev/) to determine what you'd like from your next role.

 ### Coding